oracle/fmw-kubernetes/docs-source/content/oud/prepare-your-environment/_index.md

 $ git clone https://github.com/oracle/fmw-kubernetes.git
 ```

-You can now use the deployment scripts from <Work Directory>/fmw-kubernetes/OracleUnifiedDirectory/kubernetes/samples to set up the Oracle Unified Directory environments as further described in this document.
+You can now use the deployment scripts from `<work directory>/fmw-kubernetes/OracleUnifiedDirectory/kubernetes/samples/` to set up the Oracle Unified Directory environments as further described in this document.